 The critical thing is to have the deadline to produce something, anything really.
 Last year I worked on background animations for a musical, Beach Blanket Tempest.
-Just think Shakespeare’s the Tempest set in the 1960s.
-However, they was a tight deadline to get the work done, even though I was not complete happy with the quality.
+Just think Shakespeare’s The Tempest set in the 1960s.
+However, there was a tight deadline to get the work done, even though I was not completely happy with the quality.

 The ‘Bradbury’ Challenge

 Named after the Sci-Fi author, the challenge is simple.
 Create something.
-It does not matter what medium it is in, but the trick it to create, then rinse and repeat.
-And through this process the quality of your art should improve.
+It does not matter what medium it is in, but the trick is to create, then rinse and repeat.
+Through this process, the quality of your art should improve.